Correlations in entanglement-assisted prepare-and-measure scenarios: Application: revised classical and quantum tests of dimension

 Let us re-consider this analysis for the situation in which entanglement may be shared between Alice and Bob.
 We first note that in the quantum case the maximal algebraic value $W_\text{5}=14$ can be attained with EA qutrit communication since a dense coding protocol can be used to relay $x$ to Bob, i.e., the following tight bound holds:

-For classical communication of dimension two, three and four as well as for quantum communication of dimension two, we have used our SDP methods to bound $W_\text{5}$.
+For classical communication of dimension two, three and four as well as for quantum communication of dimension two, we reanalyze the classical bounds \eqref{GallegoboundsC} and the qubit bound \eqref{GallegoboundsQ} in the presence of shared entanglement.

+We start by considering explicit classical and quantum communication strategies based on sharing two copies of the maximally entangled two-qubit state.
+Using the seesaw routine of the previous section, we have found explicit strategies achieving $W_\text{5}=9.034$ (Ent-C2), $W_\text{5}=11.515$ (Ent-C3) and $W_\text{5}=13.036$ (both Ent-C4 and Ent-Q2), violating the non-entanglement-assisted bounds for all considered resources.

+Next, we computed upper bounds on $W_5$ for these entanglement-assisted resources using our new SPD methods.
 In the classical case, we have again considered both the NPA hierarchy and the information-based SDP hierarchy.
 This time, however, the two methods return different results.
 The best bounds we obtained are the following:

 where ${{\text{npa}}}$ indicates that the result was obtained with the NPA SDP relaxation\footnote{With NPA, we obtain $9.034$, $11.568$ and $13.225$ respectively.
 For $d=2,3$ we use the second level.
-For $d=4$ we restrict to level $1+AB$ due to the increasingly demanding computation.} and ${{\text{info}}}$ indicates that the result was obtained with the information-based SDP relaxation\footnote{With information relaxations, we obtain $9.081$, $11.563$ and $13.095$ respectively, using moment matrices and localising matrices of size $518$ and $91$ respectively.}.
+For $d=4$ we restrict to level $1+AB$ due to the increasingly demanding computation.} and ${{\text{info}}}$ indicates that the result was obtained with the information-based SDP relaxation\footnote{With information relaxations, we obtain $9.081$, $11.563$ and $13.095$ respectively, using moment matrices and localizing matrices of size $498$ and $91$ respectively.}.
+Thus the lower and upper bounds nearly match: their ratios are $>99.9\%$, $99.5\%$, $99.5\%$ and $99.5\%$ respectively.
 Thus, we find the NPA SDP relaxation performs better for the smaller problem ($d=2$) but that the information-based SDP relaxation becomes advantageous for the somewhat larger problem ($d=3,4$).
 Furthermore, the bound for $d=2$ allows us to prove that the information relaxation of EA classical communication is, generally, not tight.
 Indeed, by numerical search we have found explicit strategies from quantum states carrying at most $\mathcal{I}=1$ bit of information, that achieves $W_\text{5}=9.054$.
 Thus the information-based SDP relaxation, even if implemented at an arbitrary high order, cannot return an upper-bound smaller than $W_\text{5}=9.054$.
 But this exceeds the upper-bound \eqref{GallegoboundsNew} on EA classical communication for $d=2$ found using NPA.

 For the case of EA qubit communication, the relevant information-based SDP relaxation is identical to that considered for EA quart communication.
 Therefore, the following quantum dimension witness is immediately obtained